 F.C Bayern Munchen

 Bayern Munich is undoubtedly one of the most powerful and popular football team in the world.
 Their age-old crest also shares the same respect to the club.
-The team’s first popular logo is comprised of the stylized emblem featured “F, C, B, M”.
+The team’s first popular logo is composed of the stylized emblem featured “F, C, B, M”.
 In 1954, a simpler version was adopted.
 The current version of the crest consists of a circular design, the club’s name on the outskirts and inspired official flag of the state of Bavaria in the core, which has been in the logo since 1961.

 The Manchester United crest as we saw today is a result of many series of changes on their initial crest of Manchester City Coat of Arms.
 Things started with Sir Matt Busby, when he adopted the ship and the shield from the Manchester City Coat of Arms in the club’s new crest.
 By the late 1960s, the club held a new nickname “The Red Devils” and soon in 1973 the strips in the shield was replaced with the devil’s emblem.
 In 1998, the “Football Club” was replaced by “united” on the bottom of the crest.